-The following table summarizes the undergraduate prizes for this Faculty awarded by the University.
+The following table summarizes the undergraduate prizes awarded by the University.
 Prizes which are not specific to any School are listed under General.
+All other prizes are listed under the Faculty or Schools in which they are awarded.

 Information regarding the establishment of new prizes may be obtained from the Examinations Section located on the Ground Floor of the Chancellery.